jordicf/FRAME/doc/STROP.md

 $$y_{B_1}-y_{B_2} \geq \frac{h_{B_2}+h_{B_1}}{2}$$

 **Note:** the fact that STROPs can be modeled with linear constraints does not mean that the complete model is linear.
 Unfortunately, some other constraints of the same model may not be linear.
+This is the case of the constraints that guarantee that rectangles do not overlap.